Chapter 18: Victim or Villan?

 Chet paused in the act of placing a glass jar of marijuana buds on an upper shelf behind the counter and shot Smokey another look, with his back turned to Blackshear.
 Smokey mouthed the word “please” and Chet stalked off through a doorway into the back office.
 Blackshear looked back at Smokey, in time to see the man frantically motioning for him to move closer.

 “Look man, I don’t really want to talk about this in front of Chet,” whispered Smokey.

-“Then tell him to get out.
-He works for you doesn’t he?”
+“Then tell him to go home early.
+He works for you, doesn’t he?”

 “Not really, we work for the same person.
 Look man, I’m willing to talk to you…just not in front of him.
 Anything I tell you, he’ll run back and tell her.
 She can’t know I told you anything or I’m a dead man.”